CogStack/CogStack-NiFi/docs/deploy/services.md

 - **POST**  `/api/process_bulk` - for processing multiple text documents (bulk mode).

 When plugging-in the NLP services into Apache NiFi workflows, the endpoint for processing single or multiple documents will be used to extract the annotations from documents.
-Please see example Apache NiFi [WORKFLOWS](./WORKFLOWS.md) and [user scripts](../nifi/user-scripts) in `nifi` sub-directory on using and parsing the payloads with NiFi.
+Please see example Apache NiFi [workflows](./workflows.md) and [user scripts](https://github.com/CogStack/Cogstack-Nifi/nifi/user-scripts) on using and parsing the payloads with NiFi.

-For further details on the used API please refer to the [OpenAPI specification](../services/nlp-services/api-specs/openapi.yaml) for the definition of the request and response payload.
+For further details on the used API please refer to the [OpenAPI specification](https://github.com/CogStack/CogStack-Nifi/services/nlp-services/api-specs/openapi.yaml) for the definition of the request and response payload.

 #### GATE NLP
 `nlp-gate-drugapp` serves a simple drug names extraction NLP application using [GATE NLP Service](https://github.com/CogStack/gate-nlp-service).
 This simple application implements annotation of common drugs and medications.
 It was created using [GATE NLP](https://gate.ac.uk/sale/tao/splitch13.html) suite and uses GATE ANNIE Gazetteer plugin.
-The GATE application definition and resources are available in directory [`../services/nlp-services/applications/drug-app`](../services/nlp-services/applications/drug-app/).
+The GATE application definition and resources are available in directory [`./services/nlp-services/applications/drug-app`](https://github.com/CogStack/CogStack-Nifi/services/nlp-services/applications/drug-app/).

 When deployed `nlp-gate-drugapp` exposes port `8095` on the container.
 The port is also bound from container to the host machine `8095` port.